ZebraTeam/zebra-backend/README.md

 ## Local configuration
 All required configuration is stored in *application-dev-sample.yml* file.
 Copy it do *application-dev.yml* and add proper configuration information.

 To make this file be loaded during startup you need to activate app profile *dev*.
 Easiest way in local setup is to set environment variable *SPRING_PROFILES_ACTIVE*.
+More information available at [Spring Boot Reference](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-profiles.html).

 Right now only required configuration is PostgreSQL connection data.

 ## Run
-You can run application using *./gradlew bootRun* command or directly from your IDE.
+You can run application using `./gradlew bootRun` command or directly from your IDE.

 ## Test

-For writing and running test use Junit 5.
+For writing and running test use JUnit 5.

 ### Integration Tests
 Running integration tests requires configuration of external service e.g. database.